Connections & Concurrency

 file

-present in the database directory, allowing you to safely connect to the database via another connection,
+present in the local file path, allowing you to safely connect to the database via another connection,

 restarting the Jupyter notebook server).